Europe’s Largest Nuclear Plant on Fire Amid Russian Shelling

 “If it blows up, it will be 10 times larger than Chornobyl!” he wrote, referring to the 1986 nuclear disaster at Chernobyl.
 “Russians must IMMEDIATELY cease the fire, allow firefighters, establish a security zone!”

+Firefighters trying to get to the fire were being prevented by Russians soldiers shooting at them, according to Tuz.

+On Thursday, a Ukrainian official involved in a second round of ceasefire talks with Russia said that the two sides had reached an understanding regarding the safe evacuation of civilians and the delivery of humanitarian aid, but little else.

-Shortly after the invasion began last Thursday, Russian forces captured the defunct Chernobyl plant, north of capital city Kyiv.
+Short after the invasion began one week ago, Russian forces captured the defunct Chernobyl plant, north of capital city Kyiv.
+Though experts detected a worrying increase in radiation coming from the exclusion zone shortly after the site’s facilities fell into Russian hands, they concluded there was little risk of disaster.

 This is a breaking news story and will be updated shortly.